8ta4/say/DONTREADME.md

 ### Line

-`say` displays each sentence on a separate line, a feature known as Automatic Line Segmentation (ALS).
+`say` displays each sentence on a separate line.

 `say` prioritizes interaction with the LLM over traditional readability for human readers.